Southampton-RSG/AnsibleGavo/README.md

 ### Steps to deploy

-Firstly we need a debian 11.x server with SSH and root permissions.
+Firstly we need a debian 11.x server wQith SSH and root permissions.

 Get the ip address for the debian server, and edit the inventory file `inventory.yml` change the ip address under hosts.